quiltdata/t4/UserDocs.md

 ### Moving data not on T4
 We encourage a push/pull architecture based on having data packages ultimately live on T4.
-But you may also use the t4 CLI to handle moving data anywhere else you can path to.
+But you may also use the t4 CLI to handle moving data anywhere on your local file system.

 For example, suppose that you have NAS accessible on your machine from `"nas://"`.
 All of constructing, pushing, and pulling still work.